'Spots and Stripes' Survey

 We would like you to let us know every time you see a Leopard Slug or Badger in south-east or central Scotland.
 The distinctive markings of both

-species should mean that they are readily identifiable in the field (or in the case of badger road kill, from your car window).
+species should mean that they are readily identifiable.
 However, if you are in any doubt of your identification,

 Follow this link to submit a Badger record online.
 Follow this link to submit a Leopard Slug record online.

-Thank you to everyone who has submitted records to the survey to date.
-Since the launch of the survey in September 2012 we have received almost 800 records as part of the survey, with Badger sightings accounting
+Thank you to everyone who has submitted records to the survey so far.
+Since the launch of the survey in September 2012 we have received in excess of 800 records, with Badger sightings accounting

-for around 80% of all records received.
+for around three-quarters of all records received.
 Please continue to submit your sightings to TWIC.

-Conchological Society of Great Britain and Ireland - a key source of information on identifying and recording molluscs (slugs and snails) in the UK.
+The Conchological Society of Great Britain and Ireland is a key source of information on identifying and recording molluscs (slugs and snails) in the UK.

 Their website includes information on how to find and identify molluscs as well as links to other useful resources.